Justin Layne

-Justin Layne (born January 12, 1998) is an American professional football cornerback.
-He played college football at Michigan State.
+Justin Layne (born January 12, 1998) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Michigan State Spartans.

 Early life

 Layne attended Benedictine High School in Cleveland, Ohio.
 While there Layne was teammates with current NFL linebacker Jerome Baker.
 He played cornerback and wide receiver in high school.
 He committed to the Michigan State University to play college football.

 College career

-Layne entered his freshman season at Michigan State in 2016 as a wide receiver but was converted into a cornerback prior to the fifth game of the season.
+Layne entered his freshman season with the Spartans in 2016 as a wide receiver but was converted into a cornerback prior to the fifth game of the season.
 During his career, he played in 34 games and had 130 tackles, three interceptions, 0.5 sacks and one touchdown.
 After his junior season, Layne entered the 2019 NFL draft.